Heavy Recovery Hazmat Cleanup Log Automation: Killing the $7,500 Denied Insurance Line Leak

 This blueprint functions via five simple stages:

-- Smart Proximity Webhook / Dispatch Trigger: The instant a heavy recovery operator marks a job as "In Progress" or "On-Scene" inside Jobber, a webhook triggers the Make scenario, prompting them with a custom field form on their mobile device.
+- Smart Proximity Webhook / Dispatch Trigger: The instant a heavy recovery operator marks a job as "In Progress" or "On-Scene" inside GoHighLevel, a webhook triggers the Make scenario, prompting them with a custom field form on their mobile device.

 - Condition Filtering Gate: The system filters the job details.
 If the service type does not involve hazmat, fluid remediation, or heavy recovery, the workflow terminates immediately to avoid clutter.